 We own a home in one of Blacksburg’s most historic neighborhoods — on Preston Avenue — just a few blocks from the old Blacksburg Middle School site, the public library, and the downtown and South Main commercial districts.

-I believe it is crucial for Town Council to have diverse representation — in gender, age, interests, expertise, and experience.
+I believe it is crucial for Town Council to have diverse representation — in age, experience, expertise, gender, perspective, and more.